grassdog/dotfiles/INSTALLATION.md

 ## Manual Steps

+- Open and set up 1Password
 - Open and set up Dropbox then pause syncing
     - Don't show desktop notifications
-- Copy across Dropbox and Music files from backup and `chown -R` them to new user
+    - Optional: Copy across Dropbox and Music files from backup and `chown -R` them to new user.
+Resume syncing.
-- Resume Dropbox syncing
-- Open and set up 1Password
 - Log into Chrome and set as default browser
 - Finder
     - Add ~/Dropbox/Notes and ~/dev into Finder sidebar
     - New window opens in ~/Dropbox
     - View options on home folder and "show Library folder"
-- Command drag time machine icon off menu bar
 - Settings
     - Users and groups > Change profile picture
     - Internet Accounts
         - Add Google for mail and messages only
         - Add Work gmail for calendar
-        - Add Twitter account
     - Accessibility > Reduce transparency
     - Keyboard > Set caps lock as control
     - Keyboard > Shortcuts > Spotlight > Change spotlight to `ctrl-option-cmd-space`